fsant0s/arara/README.md

 # ARARA
-A framework for agent-based conversational recommendation systems powered by Large Language Models (LLMs).
+A Multi-Agent Framework for Conversational Recommendation System with Large Language Models

 ## Overview